htcondor/htcondor/docs/version-history/development-release-series-91.rst

 New Features:

+- HTCondor will now, if configured, put some common cloud-related attributes in the slot ads.
+Check the manual :ref:`for details <CommonCloudAttributesConfiguration>`.
+  :jira:`616`

 - Revamped machine ad attribute ``OpSys*`` and configuration parameter ``OPSYS*`` values for macOS.
   The OS name is now ``macOS`` and the version number no longer ignores